-The third step is to train the algorithm.
 This is an iterative process.
-Variables are run through the algorithm, and the results are compared with what it should have produced.
+Variables are run through the algorithm, and the results are compared with what they should have produced.
 The “weights” and bias can then be adjusted to increase the accuracy of the result.

 The variables are then re-executed until the algorithm produces the correct result most of the time.
 The algorithm, trained in this way, is the Machine Learning model.